Fede ring

-A fede ring is a ring in which two hands clasp, as if in friendship, love or betrothal.
-The design was used in Ancient Rome, maybe earlier.
-It became prominent in the Middle Ages, from the 12th century onward.
-The name "fede" is from the Italian phrase mani in fede ("hands clasped in faith").
+A fede ring is a ring in which two hands clasp, as in friendship, love or betrothal.
+The design was used in Ancient Rome and possibly earlier, becoming prominent from the 12th century onward.
+The word fede is from the Italian phrase mani in fede (lit. 'hands [clasped] in faith').

+History

+The fede ring, having originated in Rome, did not get its name until its Middle Ages reappearance where it mirrored the tradition of handfasting and signified matrimony.
+In other instances, the ring had been given as a symbol of unending faithfulness or platonic love.
+Fede rings would also be designed with two bands that the couple could wear up to the day of marriage [where they would unite the bands into one whole ring].